-Q3 2019: Stalled Trade Talks, Record Rains Upend AgricultureJune 2019 - Dan Kowalski, Tom Binet, Crystal Carpenter, Tanner Ehmke, Jeff Johnston, Will Sawyer and Will Secor
+Q3 2019: Stalled Trade Talks, Record Rains Upend AgricultureJune 2019 - Dan Kowalski, Tom Binet, Crystal Carpenter, Tanner Ehmke, Jeff Johnston and Will Sawyer

 In this issue

 - The world economy continues to slow amid the ongoing U.S.-China trade war.
 Hopes are for talks to resume soon between the U.S. and China, but confidence in the trade war ending in 2019 is dimming.

 - The Federal Reserve in June voted to keep rates steady, but signaled it is open to lower rates in the last half of 2019 on signs that the U.S. economy is slowing.

 - Persistent rainfall across the U.S. has significantly disrupted spring planting.
 Federal aid of $16 billion for additional trade relief and $3 billion for disaster relief, will help soften the blow for farmers, but not ag retailers.

 - Cold and wet weather in California is causing quality issues with some crops, with significant crop losses expected for strawberries and cherries.